-- Some of the methods we will use in the course will require software packages that include: - Minimizers: for example BFGS, MIGRAD, SIMPLEX, etc. - Markov Chain Monte Carlo - Spline routines for interpolation, including basis splines (b-splines) - Multi-Variate Machine Learning: boosted decision trees, neural networks, support vector machines, etc. (we will for sure cover boosted decision trees) - Other more specialized uses I will let you know about in advance of the lecture - Wavelets analysis needs deconvolution/decomposition methods and/or libraries - MultiNest nested sampling algorithm
+- Some of the methods we will use in the course will require software packages that include: - Minimizers: for example BFGS, MIGRAD, SIMPLEX, etc. - Markov Chain Monte Carlo - Spline routines for interpolation, including basis splines (b-splines) - Multi-Variate Machine Learning: boosted decision trees, neural networks, support vector machines, etc. (we will for sure cover boosted decision trees) - Other more specialized uses I will let you know about in advance of the lecture - MultiNest nested sampling algorithm